Common Challenges When Using SDKs and How to Overcome Them

 - Monitor Performance: Use profiling tools to measure the SDK’s impact on your application’s performance.
 Tools like Android Profiler or Xcode Instruments can help identify bottlenecks.

-4. Frequent Updates and Breaking Changes
+4. Frequent Updates and Deprecations

 The Challenge: